Most Northern Capital In The World

 Reykjavík is surrounded by stunning natural landscapes, from glaciers and volcanoes to hot springs and waterfalls.
 Take advantage of the opportunities to explore these natural wonders.
 Go on a glacier hike, visit a geothermal area, or take a whale-watching tour.

 Rent a car and drive along the scenic coastal roads, stopping at charming villages and breathtaking viewpoints.
-Hike to the top of Mount Esja for panoramic views of the city and surrounding area.
+On top of that, hike to the top of Mount Esja for panoramic views of the city and surrounding area.
 The natural beauty of Iceland is one of its greatest treasures, and it's easily accessible from Reykjavík.

 Experience the Northern Lights